 How to invite your friend in the conversation?

-- Tap the QR code button at the top right and show them the QR code.
-If they have the iPhone camera turned on or a QR scan application on Android, they can scan your code instantly, download Ava and join the app effortlessly.
+- Use QR code (for everyone): if your friend have the iPhone camera turned on or a QR scan application on Android, they can scan your code instantly, download Ava and join the app effortlessly.

-- Tap on the "Share" icon.
-This will send a pre-written invitation message, with a link to download Ava and join you immediately.
+- Share Link (for first time users): will send a pre-written invitation message, with a link to download Ava and join you immediately.
 The message can be sent by SMS, email or other social apps.

 Consider using Ava with a Bluetooth microphone: they are easy to hand over to a friend, to make sure Ava can hear them.
 Once they are familiar with Ava, you can ask them to download the app.

 👍 Becoming an Ava expert?
 Try it with people you don't know that well

 The true value of Ava is to understand people who you are not close to.
 After exploring the app with your closest ones, you should try it with a stranger.
 Here are some tips!

 - When you press 'Start Captioning', the first screen shows a visual of what to do.
 This can help people to better understand what is expected from them.

 - If someone does not understand your voice well, use Ava Speak to be heard.